This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases. We only recommend products we trust.

 Step-by-Step Instructions

 Get ready to fill your home with the incredible aroma of baked apples and cinnamon.
+This foolproof method ensures perfect results every time.

 Part 1: Prepare the Filling

-- Preheat and Prep: Preheat your oven to 375°F (190°C).
-Butter a 9×13 inch baking dish.
+Preheat and Prep: Preheat your oven to 375°F (190°C).
+Butter a 9×13 inch baking dish thoroughly to prevent sticking.
+For extra insurance, you can also lightly flour the dish after buttering.

 Part 2: Make the Topping and Bake